DiogoPCastelos/ATS-Integration-Google-Sheets-Handler/README.md

 ## Contributing

-Contributions are not being accepted as this already solves the initial issue with all the limitations in place.
+Contributions are not being accepted and the product, or at least its public version, is finalized.

 ## License